RSE-Sheffield/pando-python/learners/acknowledgements.md

 Additional consulting was provided by James Kilbane a close friend (and general rubber duck).

+Anastasiia Shcherbakova and Mira Sarkis of [ICR-RSE](https://github.com/ICR-RSE-Group) contributed inspiration for the list append figure and a large number of typographic corrections and simplifications during the alpha phase of the course's development lifecycle.

 **Resources**

 Most of the content was drawn from the education and experience of the author, however the below resources provided inspiration: